 - Snacks and drinks: it can be tricky for a birth partner because they might feel they don’t “deserve” any time off to go out and refuel if you’ve been in hospital for a while.
 Have a stash of nibbles.

 - Make sure you remember to pack a toothbrush and some toothpaste so you can both freshen up if you’re in hospital for a while.

-- Your birth partner may well need a fresh pair of pants and a change of T-shirt, if your home isn’t within an easy trip from the hospital.
+- Your birth partner may well need a fresh pair of pants and a change of T-shirt if your home isn’t on an easy trip from the hospital.
 We tend to forget about birth partners but they’re less likely to be allowed to have a shower and so on, so even packing some deodorant – that you can both use – will mean that you’re slightly more prepared for an extended stay in hospital.

 - You'll see a lot of activity on your phone, with texts and calls from excited and anxious family and friends waiting for the big news.
 While you both might have your phones in your pocket or bag, don’t forget to pack a charger so the battery has plenty of juice for the huge announcement!